 Forgiving

-A grief counselor who is experienced with Veterans and grief issues can be helpful for someone who wants to work on forgiving.
-This specialist may be a pastoral counselor, psychologist, or social worker.
+A grief counselor who is experienced with Veterans’ grief issues and moral injury can be helpful for someone who wants to work on forgiving.
+This specialist may be a pastoral counselor, chaplain, psychologist, or social worker.
 Mental health clinicians who have received specialty training in PTSD are usually trained in traumatic grief and guilt.
-They use tools such as relaxation, mindful awareness, and guided meditation and can help Veterans overcome avoidance, a clinical symptom of PTSD that often keeps Veterans from engaging in therapy.
+They may use tools such as relaxation, mindful awareness, and guided meditation and can help Veterans overcome avoidance, a clinical symptom of PTSD that often keeps Veterans from engaging in therapy.
+Some studies have shown that trauma-focused PTSD treatment such as PE and CPT effectively reduce trauma-related guilt and shame.

 Mindfulness-Based Stress Reduction